 Module 7 also contains a series of worksheets to aid KS2 SATs SPaG revision.
-They are designed to support year 6 pupils in meeting expected standards for spelling, punctuation and grammar, with lots of SPaG preparation and plenty of handwriting practice.
+They are designed to support year 6 pupils in meeting expected standards for spelling, punctuation and grammar, with lots of

 By the end of this module, children should be able to adapt their handwriting for a range of tasks and purposes and to create different effects.
 They should be clear about what standard of handwriting is appropriate for a particular task, for example, quick notes, a final handwritten version, an un-joined style or capital letters.
 All of these writing styles are covered in this module.